The European Space Agency

 ID Requirement Description

-EXPLORER-REQ-01 Configuration of the Geospatial Explorer shall adhere to the provided JSON schema.
+EXPLORER-REQ-01 Configuration of the Geospatial Explorer shall adhere to the provided JSON schema, as described in the Configuration Schema section.
 The application is configured through a hosted JSON object which is fetched when the client-side application loads.
 For the application to correctly render, a valid configuration JSON that follows the outlined schema must be provided pre-instantiation.
 During early development the schema will be subject to change and provided with limited validation.

 EXPLORER-REQ-02 Raster sources defined within the config shall be provided as either: